kwilkos/cxf/distribution/src/main/release/samples/soap_header/README.txt

 SOAP Headers
 ============

-This demo illustrates Apache CxF's support for SOAP headers.
+This demo illustrates Apache CXF's support for SOAP headers.
 In the WSDL file, the SOAP header is included as an additional part within the message and binding definitions.
-Using this approach to defining a SOAP header, CXF treats the header content as another parameter to the operation.
+Using this approach to defining a SOAP header, Apache CXF treats the header content as another parameter to the operation.
 Consequently, the header content is simply manipulated within the method body.